17 Types Of Rakes (Uses & Pictures)

 These are rather versatile tools to keep your roof clean.
 In the fall, they’re great for sweeping leaves and other debris away with less effort.
 Once the weather starts to turn even colder, you can use them to sweep snow off your roof.

-These types of rakes often feature extendable handles.
+These types often feature extendable handles.
 This way, you can use them without necessarily breaking out a ladder to climb up on the roof yourself.

 Berry Rake